 Efficiency – make the most of your firewood

 It's important that you always use dry firewood in your wood burning stove.
-If you use moist firewood, you won't reach maximum efficiency and heat - that's a waste of money.
-Read more about why you should always use dry firewood and why this is the most eco-friendly solution.
+If you use moist firewood, you won't reach maximum efficiency and heat.
+Read more about why you should always use dry firewood and why this is the best solution.

 Author: Line Nederby